kalmanolah/ganbatte/README.md

 - Supports build triggers, differentiating jobs based on the job triggering them
 - Allows you to add one or multiple pages of pipeline items, with the ability to automatically rotate between pages (Can be toggled)
 - Allows you to add one or multiple pipeline items per page, each with one or multiple monitored Jenkins CI jobs
-- A fully responsive layout based on Twitter Bootstrap
+- A fully responsive layout
 - Automatic repositioning of pipeline items with only disabled jobs to the bottom and pipeline items with failing jobs to the top, so you can immediately pick up on a failing build
 - Animations and additional information for builds in progress
 - Automatic refreshing of data at a configurable interval (Can be toggled)